AARP Eye Center

 About the Small Dollar, Big Impact Grant

-We are excited to be accepting applications from across Wisconsin for “Small Dollar, Big Impact” grants, which will be awarded to new projects that are designed to improve a community and make it a better place for everyone to live, work, and play as they age.
+Applications are accepted from across Wisconsin for “Small Dollar, Big Impact” grants, which will be awarded to new projects that are designed to improve a community and make it a better place for everyone to live, work, and play as they age.
+Projects must use the AARP Livable Communities Resource library in their development.
+Within the resource library you will find publications and tool kits that provide ideas on placemaking, public space improvements, or simple ways to address walkability, to name a few.
 AARP Wisconsin may award a grant of up to $1,000 to at least one eligible applicant.
 The grant amount could be a portion of or the total cost for the project.
 All projects must be completed within 60 days from winner announcement. if your project includes public engagement, please ensure that the activities follow all local/state guidelines.

 Small Dollar, Big Impact grants are exactly what the name describes – simple, short-term, low-cost solutions that could have remarkable impacts on the shaping of neighborhoods and cities.
 There are so many great ideas and proposals for making life better in communities across Wisconsin.
 We know how impactful $1,000 can be.
 This is our way of extending some seed money to get these projects off the ground.

 The “Small Dollar, Big Impact” grant program is open to some nonprofits and government entities in Wisconsin.
-Other types of organizations will be considered on a case-by-case basis.
 Full eligibility is listed below.

 Wondering what kinds of projects we're looking for?
-Check out the video below for inspiration, or take a look our Past Recipients section to see what projects we've funded in previously.
+Take a look our Past Recipients section to see what projects we've funded in previously.

 The program is open to the following types of entities: